storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 There are two main reasons for this.
 First, any kind of concurrency involves synchronization between separate threads of control.
-Synchronization requires memory writes and barriers, which makes things slower than most people imagine.
+Synchronization requires memory writes and barriers, blocking and/or object allocations, and this makes things slower than most people imagine.

 Second,
 thread-driven concurrency decreases the amount of control a client has.